01 ISSUE VIII

 Irish pop star Bob Geldof gained fame and notoriety for fronting the Band Aid campaign.
 The campaign song, “Do They Know It's Christmas?” was called out for being overtly racist, and for all the money raised, the campaign failed to make any structural improvements to the famine conditions in Ethiopia.
 However, it did help advance Geldof’s figure in the West as a “philanthropic” figure who masterminded “the most powerful song in rock and roll history”.
 To date, the song has had four new versions, including during the Ebola outbreak. #KONY2012 was rightly criticized for oversimplifying the Ugandan Civil War.
 In the end, it had little effect in the region, and Joseph Kony is still free.

-My main points are these: from the KONY 2012 debacle to the “charity mission” scams and the hollow fundraising of Band Aid/Live Aid, these efforts do more to hinder real structural change than to promote it.
+My main conclusion is this: from the KONY 2012 debacle to the “charity mission” scams and the hollow fundraising of Band Aid/Live Aid, these efforts do more to hinder real structural change than to promote it.
 And these could never have been accomplished without the orientalist discursive formation created by the mainstream Western media apparatus.
-The same criticisms Chinua Achebe made when he criticized Joseph Conrad’s orientalist portrayal of Africa in 1975 persist today, as the documentary shows.
+In 1975, Chinua Achebe made the same criticisms of Joseph Conrad’s orientalist portrayal of Africa.
 Sadly, 50 years after that publication, still “what thrills [the West is] just the thought of their humanity – like [ours]… ugly.”

-One of the most decisive segments of the film comes when a student from the Kenyan school tells one of the Americans over Zoom: “Just because we see clean streets [in movies] doesn’t mean America is doing very well”.
-Perspicuously, most of the problems African countries face are also present in the West: homelessness, the lack of a strong educational infrastructure, among others.
-However, the African continent is the only place where this happens in the Western imagination.
+One of the film’s most striking moments comes when a Kenyan student tells one of the Americans over Zoom, “Just because we see clean streets [in movies] doesn’t mean America is doing very well.”
+It’s a simple point, but it lands hard: the kinds of problems people often assume are unique to African countries—homelessness, underfunded schools, and more—are also very real in the West.
+The difference is that Africa is the place where these issues are endlessly highlighted and exaggerated in the Western imagination.

 Xavier Moyssén Álvarez is a PhD student in sociology at the New School for Social Research.
 His work focuses on the intersection of violence, state theory, and media.
 He is from Mexico.